main-educational/intro_nilearn/content/functional-connectivity-with-nilearn.md

 This reduces each 3D volume from a dimensionality of (50, 59, 50) to just 39,
 for our 39 provided ROIs.

-You'll also see that the "dimensions flipped;" that is, that we've transposed the matrix such that time is now the first rather than second dimension.
+You'll also see that the dimensions "flipped."
+That is, we've transposed the matrix such that time is now the first rather than second dimension.
-This follows the scikit-learn convention that rows in a data matrix are _samples_, and columns in a data matrix are _features_.
+This follows the scikit-learn convention that rows are _samples_ and columns are _features_ in a data matrix.

 ```{figure} ../images/samples-features.png
 ---